cerner/ccl-testing/whitenoise/whitenoise-maven-plugin/README.md

 - A custom rules jar file must contain a services resource file listing the rules that are exported by the jar.
   - viz., `src/main/resources/META-INF/services/com.cerner.ccl.analysis.jdom.JdomAnalysisRule$Delegate`
 - A custom rules jar file must be added to the whitenoise classpath to be recognized/applied.
- - (as a dependency of the whitenoise plugin specification in the project's pom file)
+     - ...as a dependency of a whitenoise plugin specification included in the &lt;build&gt; section of the project's pom file.

 **Integration Tests**